MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Overview
 """"""""

-Creates an image consists in several steps.
+Creating an image consists of several steps.
-These steps are managed by the Graphics Engine that calls four Abstraction Layer APIs.
+The Graphics Engine manages these steps, which calls four Abstraction Layer APIs.
-These four LLAPI are already implemented by the MicroUI C Module.
+The MicroUI C Module already implements these four LLAPI.

 According to the support of multiple drawers, the C module redirects or not these LLAPI to some ``ui_drawing.h`` functions.
-The image creation steps are succinctly described below, refer to the next chapters for more details.
+The image creation steps are briefly described below; refer to the following chapters for more details.

-1. The application asks the creation of a buffered image.
+1. The application asks for the creation of a buffered image.
 2. The Graphics Engine calls the LLAPI ``LLUI_DISPLAY_IMPL_getDrawerIdentifier()``: this function allows to get a drawer index related to the image format.
 The index ``0`` indicates to use the default drawer: the *display* drawer.
    A positive value indicates a drawer index for all other formats than the display format.
-   A negative index indicates that the VEE Port does not support the image format (in that case, the image creation is refused and an exception is thrown in the application).
+   A negative index indicates that the VEE Port does not support the image format (in that case, the image creation is refused, and an exception is thrown in the application).
 3. Depending on the image format, the Graphics Engine calculates the minimal stride of the image.
    This stride can be customized to fit the GPU constraint (see :ref:`section_image_gpu_raw`) by implementing the LLAPI ``LLUI_DISPLAY_IMPL_getNewImageStrideInBytes()``.
-4. The Graphics Engine determinates the image buffer size according to the image format, its size (width and height) and its stride (see previous step).
+4. The Graphics Engine determines the image buffer size according to the image format, size (width and height), and stride (see previous step).
    This size and the buffer alignment can be adjusted thanks to the LLAPI ``LLUI_DISPLAY_IMPL_adjustNewImageCharacteristics()``.
-   The buffer size should be higher or equal than the buffer size calculated by the Graphics Engine.
+   The buffer size should be larger or equal to that calculated by the Graphics Engine.
    If smaller, the Graphics Engine will use the initial value.
-For a *custom* image, the initial value is 0: the VEE Port must set a positive value otherwise the image creation is refused and an exception is thrown in the application.
+For a *custom* image, the initial value is 0: the VEE Port must set a positive value; otherwise, the image creation is refused, and an exception is thrown in the application.
 5. The Graphics Engine allocates the image buffer according to the values adjusted before (size and alignment).
 6. Finally, the Graphics Engine calls the LLAPI ``LLUI_DISPLAY_IMPL_initializeNewImage()`` that allows the VEE Port to initialize the image buffer (often only useful for custom images).